asia-codeing/Workout-Tracker/README.md

 ## Usage:

 ### Localy:
-  * I saparate terminal run the mongo database by usin this command:<br />
+  * I separate terminal run the mongo database by usin this command:<br />
   ```mongod --dbpath ~/path/to/your/app/data```
   * Open new terminal.
   * Make sure you are in the right directory.